That used to be a very simple proposition. Let’s get together and chat, discuss, debate, plan, persuade, or entertain.

 But it’s not perfect, either.
 A few of the disadvantages include:

 The good news?
-You can learn to be a better email user, stay out of the junk folder, and negate a few of those cons.
+You can learn to be a better email user, stay out of the junk folder, use a free email checker to see if the email address is valid, and negate a few of those cons.

 This one blends the best of face-to-face and online channels.
 You get all of the advantages of a phone call but with almost all of the nonverbal cues for better communication.